fabula-ui/core/README.md

 This is the repository for the core content of Fabula.
 It contains common styles, methods and tests that are used on the different framework versions of Fabula.

-To view the documentation in portuguese, [click here](https://github.com/fabula-ui/core/blob/master/.github/docs/pt/README.md).
+To view this readme in portuguese, [click here](https://github.com/fabula-ui/core/blob/master/.github/docs/pt/README.md).

 ## About Fabula